 Recovery After TIF

-Recovery after TIF is rapid and most people get back to normal activities quickly.
-You will need to consume a soft foods diet for a short time as your stomach valve heals.
-You can usually return to work quickly, but you may need to avoid heavy lifting or rigorous activity until you are fully healed.
-Your surgeon will direct you when you can stop taking heartburn medications.
-Most people can permanently stop taking heartburn medications shortly after the procedure.
+Recovery after TIF is quick, and most people return to normal activities fast.
+For several weeks, you’ll need to follow a soft diet as your stomach valve heals.
+You can usually go back to work soon, but you may need to avoid heavy lifting or vigorous activity until you’re fully healed.
+Your surgeon will tell you when to stop taking heartburn medications.
+Most people can stop taking them permanently shortly after the procedure.